tensorflow/tensorflow/g3doc/Canonicalization.md

 These transformation are applied to all levels of IR:

-*   Elimination of instructions that have no side effects and have no uses.
+*   Elimination of operations that have no side effects and have no uses.

 *   Constant folding - e.g. "(addi 1, 2)" to "3".
 Constand folding hooks are
     specified by operations.